 Professional School Counseling Journal Emerging Scholars Program

-To support the next generation of school counselor educators and the school counseling profession, the Professional School Counseling Emerging Scholars program aims to:
+To support the next generation of school counselor educators and the greater profession.
+Specifically, the PSC Emerging Scholars program aims to:

-- Help emerging scholars advance their scholarship, understand the culture of academia and build community with others in a similar place in their career.
+- Assist Emerging Scholars advance their scholarship, understand the culture of academia and build community with others in a similar place in their career.

 - Improve research quality in the school counseling field, including developing proficient reviewers for and future scholars likely to publish in Professional School Counseling.